manjulamishra/beautiful-jekyll/code.md

-### How to import files that start with certain chars but have different extensions
+---
+layout: page
+title: Useful Codes
+---

+## How to list files from a folder
 There a folder that contains files starting with certain characters.
 Our task is to make a list of those file.
 ### What do we need:
 1. Directory path